HotelreservationsystemAlpStay/Alpstay/README.md

 room_type_id: INT(10)
 description: VARCHAR(255)
 max_guests: INT(10)
 The connection from room type to facilities is over the room itself.
+Therefore are not available RoomTypes displayed, rather are the rooms itself displayed.

+My function to get the user input has the possiblity to come from antoher function with the requirement of check-in and check-out dates being mandatory.
+With a simple if-while check, this additional requirement has been added.
+The rest of the code is a simple getter of hotel and its rooms and a custom print method.

+This user story 2 directly covers user sotry 2.1 and 2.2.

 ### 2.1.
 As a guest, I want to see the following information for each room: room type, maximum amount of guest, description, facilities, price per night and total price
 Ich möchte die folgenden Informationen pro Zimmer sehen: Zimmertyp, max.
 Anzahl der Gäste, Beschreibung, Ausstattung, Preis pro Nacht und Gesamtpreis.